 A local contact person comes in handy

-When it comes to starting a business, buying a property, or negotiating some prices, having a local contact person can come quite handy to advise on various things and even help out on some occasions.
-However, if you don’t have one, check out CDX Trust and Expat Hub both catering to expats and digital nomads/freelancers on various services, including tax residency, law, business registration, etc.
+When it comes to starting a business, buying a property, or negotiating some prices, having a local contact person can come in quite handy to advise on various things and even help out occasionally.
+However, if you don’t have one, check out CDX Trust and Expat Hub, both catering to ex-pats and digital nomads/freelancers on various services, including tax residency, law, business registration, etc.